makersacademy/chitter-challenge/README.md

 ### As a Maker.
 So that I can see what others are saying.
 I want to see all peeps in reverse chronological order

 No domain changes. `Peep.all(:order => [ :time.desc ])` was used to sort peeps prior to display on page load.
 This feels dubious in terms of scalability, but does the job for now.
-Testing was awkward - tried using the Orderly gem but it wasn't recogni
+Testing was awkward - tried using the Orderly gem but ended up creating a regex.
+There's potential for hidden breakage as the test data are entered into the database chronologically, which means in theory that i could pass tests just by posting in order of peep_id.

+Status: completed with commit 47baa02.

+### As a maker.
+So that I can better appreciate the context of a peep.
+I want to see the time at which it was made

+No domain changes.
+Just adding time to the view.

+Status: completed with commit

 # Original challenge Readme